aritraroy/Flashbar/README.md

         .showOverlay()
         .build()
 ```
-You can also customize the overlay color using `overlayColor()` and also make the overlay consume click/touch events using `overlayBlockable()`.
+You can also customize the overlay color using `overlayColor()` and also make the overlay block any click/touch events using `overlayBlockable()`.

 ```kotlin
 Flashbar.Builder(this)